project-sunbird/project-sunbird.github.io/pages/developer-docs/upgrading.md

 ### Backup Elastic Search

-To take a backup of Elastic Search databases, follow these steps:
+To take a backup of Elastic Search databases:

 1.Run the following script to take the backup